 In the solo version, Tiny Epic Galaxies puts you up against an AI-controlled race.
 Their actions will be predictable, but that doesn’t mean that it’s going to be easy.
 The player has the option of choosing between several difficulty levels to compete against.

 Tiny Epic is a bit of a mashup between worker placement and dice game.
 Each turn, players roll a handful of dice.
 The dice actually determine what actions are available that turn, and then players will assign them the various actions in their turn.
 In a multiplayer game, this is done in secret and then revealed as a group.
 Single-player is a little different.
-There’s no need for hidden dice roles and the AI will always work in a predictable manner.
+There’s no need for hidden dice rolls and the AI will always work in a predictable manner.

 - Tiny Epic Galaxies is a fun strategy space exploration game...